vidorc/Deploying-a-Machine-Learning-Model-with-FastAPI/README.md

-Deploying a Machine Learning Model with FastAPI
-This repository provides a template for serving a machine learning model as a production-ready REST API using FastAPI.
-The project includes a simple Streamlit application as a client to demonstrate how to interact with the API.
-The primary focus is on creating a robust, scalable, and well-documented backend service for machine learning predictions.
+Machine Learning API with FastAPI and Streamlit Frontend This repository provides a template for deploying a machine learning model, featuring a FastAPI backend and a Streamlit frontend.
+The primary focus is on creating a robust, scalable API service for predictions, with an interactive web application for user interaction.

 Key Technologies
 FastAPI: A modern, high-performance web framework for building APIs with Python.
 It's used here to create a robust backend that serves the ML model, handles requests, and provides automatic, interactive documentation.

+Streamlit: A simple framework for building and sharing data apps.
+In this project, it acts as the user-facing client that consumes the FastAPI service, providing a user-friendly interface.

 Pydantic: Powers the data validation within FastAPI.
 It ensures that all incoming data conforms to the required schema before being processed, preventing common errors and improving API reliability.

-Streamlit: A simple framework for building and sharing data apps.
-In this project, it acts as a client that consumes the FastAPI service, providing a user-friendly interface for demonstration purposes.

 Scikit-learn: The library used to train and export the machine learning model.